AfSIS-at-CIESIN/SentinelBS/dsen/README.md

 ## Introduction

 Datahub has RESTful API which allows querying & downloading related sentinel data from its website. dsen encapsulated this feature, as well as some others, to ensure a fault-tolerant multithreading download procedure.
+Current version is Python-based.

+## Before You Start

+Please go into main/ repo, run setup.sh as `./setup.sh`, this will install necessary packages on current user's repo.

 ## Usage